Scrum halves are a very unique group of people, they have to develop the art of doing twice the work in half the time.

 She started her international rugby career playing sevens, as a member of the successful England team that lifted the Challenge Cup in Hong Kong in 2012, and her full debut for the Red Roses came in 2013 against South Africa, but the Harlequins scrum-half had to wait until this years Women’s Six Nations for her first try, It came during England Women’s 52-0 win over Wales, one of her four appearances in the 2018 championship.

-The mountains of France have now been replaced by the sun parched Surrey hills, and cycling takes a back seat as the Quins scrum half gets back in saddle for another Tyrrells Premier 15s season, which incidentally has twenty one stages, exactly the same number as the Tour de France.
+The mountains of France have now been replaced by the Surrey hills, and cycling takes a back seat as the Quins scrum half is back in saddle for another Tyrrells Premier 15s season, which incidentally has twenty one stages, exactly the same number as the Tour de France.

-I have no doubts that this Red Rose will continue to bloom this season, her career is blossoming, and with her drive, determination and talent it is very likely that Harlequins Ladies will be the pick of the bunch when the Premiership reaches its conclusion next April.
+I have no doubts that this Red Rose will continue to bloom, her career is blossoming, and with her drive, determination and talent it is very likely that Harlequins Ladies will be the pick of the bunch when the Premiership reaches its conclusion next April.